 When Faced with Fraud on Your Account, Do You Know Your Banker?

-The ironic part of our situation is that I work at the bank.
-I knew what our next steps needed to be and the process to get our funds returned to our account.
-While that doesn't make the situation okay, it provided some confidence that we would figure it out.
-This experience also showed me how important having a good relationship with your banker is.
+The ironic part of this situation is that the team member works at the bank.
+They knew the next steps and the process to get their funds returned to their account.
+While that doesn't make the situation okay, it provided some confidence that they would figure it out.
+This experience also highlighted the importance of having a good relationship with one's banker.
 The truth is that 99% of people faced with fraud do not work at the bank.
 Instead, victims of fraud are left to google the 1-800 number to call for their bank or, in most cases, call the dreaded 1-800 number on the back of their card.
-The person you talk to on the phone will be able to provide the next steps to start the process of getting your funds returned.
-You may be directed to go into a branch to begin disputing the charges and to get the funds returned, or in some cases, file the dispute electronically.
-It is important to call your bank when you see the charges or suspicious activity, even if they are still pending.
-The compromised card must be closed immediately to prevent further fraudulent charges.
-In the case of check fraud, the account needs to be immediately frozen.
+The person on the phone will be able to provide the next steps to start getting the funds returned.
+Victims may be directed to go into a branch to begin disputing the charges and to get the funds returned, or in some cases, file the dispute electronically.

-I have outlined some overall tips and best practices below.
-These are small things you can do to help prevent fraud and minimize the impact should you find yourself in the same situation I recently experienced:
+Below are some overall tips and best practices below.
+These are small things you can do to help prevent fraud and minimize the impact should you find yourself in a similar situation:

 • Make sure your local branch staff knows you.

-• If they have not been proactive in contacting you, make time to stop by and introduce yourself.
+• If they have not contacted you proactively, make time to stop by and introduce yourself.

-• Ask for the branch's direct phone number and ensure you are familiar with their business hours.
+• Ask for the branch's direct phone number and ensure you know their business hours.

 • Ask the branch staff about the after-hours or weekend process for reporting fraud or getting help.